 - Xanthan gum

-Fibersol-2 is a man-made fiber that comes form the sugar maltodextrin, but this fiber is not digested by the body, so it provides no calories.
-I was able to locate this study from 2015, where 10 grams of fibersol-2 decreases hunger (but, 5 grams did not).
+Fibersol-2 is a man-made fiber that comes from the sugar maltodextrin.
+This fiber is not digested by the body, so it provides no calories.
+At least one study has noted 10 grams of fibersol-2 decreases hunger (but, 5 grams did not).

 See those reviews for additional information.

-The 310 Shake contains a variety of vitamins which are grouped into what they call the “Vitamin Blend.”
+The 310 Shake contains a variety of vitamins that are grouped into what they call the “Vitamin Blend.”
 Here are the vitamins, in order, as they appear on the ingredients list:

 - ascorbic acid (Vitamin C)